gregsowell/ansible-ciq-bridge/README.md

 # ansible-ciq-bridge
-Ansible playbooks for working with CIQ bridge
+Ansible playbooks for working with CIQ Depot